avventuriere/avventuriere.github.io/_papers/koval2023target.md

 title: "The Target of Relative Clause Extraposition: An Experimental Investigation of C-command Effects"
 collection: papers
 permalink: /paper/koval2023target
-date: 2023-01-01
+date: 2023
 venue: 'Manuscript'
-citation: 'Koval, Pasha and Sprouse, Jon, The Target of Relative Clause Extraposition: An Experimental Investigation of C-command Effects, Manuscript, 2023'
+citation: 'Koval, Pasha and Sprouse, Jon.
+2023.
+The Target of Relative Clause Extraposition: An Experimental Investigation of C-command Effects.
+Manuscript.'
 ---
-Recommended citation: Koval, Pasha and Sprouse, Jon, The Target of Relative Clause Extraposition: An Experimental Investigation of C-command Effects, Manuscript, 2023
+Recommended citation: Koval, Pasha and Sprouse, Jon.
+2023.
+The Target of Relative Clause Extraposition: An Experimental Investigation of C-command Effects.
+Manuscript.